Jennifer Hudson’s ‘The Voice’ Debut Leaves Viewers Divided

-Jennifer Hudson made her much-anticipated debut on The Voice Season 13 last night (September 25), but got some pretty mixed reactions from the show’s loyal viewers.
+Jennifer Hudson made her much-anticipated debut on The Voice Season 13 last night (September 25), but she got some pretty mixed reactions from the show’s loyal viewers.

-A number of social media users flocked to Twitter to make it clear that they weren’t exactly too impressed with Jennifer’s coaching skills, with some claiming that the Oscar winner appeared to be making the show all about herself as she sat alongside retuning coaches Blake Shelton, Adam Levine, and Miley Cyrus.
+A number of social media users flocked to Twitter to make it clear that they weren’t exactly too impressed with Jennifer’s coaching skills, with some claiming that the Oscar winner appeared to be making the show all about herself as she sat alongside returning coaches Blake Shelton, Adam Levine, and Miley Cyrus.

 “Does Jennifer realize that the show isn’t all about her??? #thevoice” one fan tweeted of the former American Idol contestant’s debut, while another added that they wished former coach Alicia Keys had returned after leaving the show earlier this year to spend more time with her children, 4-year-old Egypt and 2-year-old Genesis.